dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 ## HttpResults type

-In addition to the MVC-specific built-in result types (<xref:Microsoft.AspNetCore.Mvc.IActionResult> and [ActionResult\<T>](xref:Microsoft.AspNetCore.Mvc.ActionResult%601)), ASP.NET Core includes the [HttpResult](xref:Microsoft.AspNetCore.Http.HttpResults) type that can be used in both [Minimal APIs](https://learn.microsoft.com/aspnet/core/fundamentals/minimal-apis) and Web API.
+In addition to the MVC-specific built-in result types (<xref:Microsoft.AspNetCore.Mvc.IActionResult> and [ActionResult\<T>](xref:Microsoft.AspNetCore.Mvc.ActionResult%601)), ASP.NET Core includes the [HttpResults](xref:Microsoft.AspNetCore.Http.HttpResults) types that can be used in both [Minimal APIs](https://learn.microsoft.com/aspnet/core/fundamentals/minimal-apis) and Web API.

-Differently than the MVC-specific result types, the `HttpResults` are results implementation that will be processed by a call to [IResult.ExecuteAsync](xref:Microsoft.AspNetCore.Http.IResult.ExecuteAsync%2A) and *will not* leverage the configured [Formatters](https://learn.microsoft.com/aspnet/core/web-api/advanced/formatting#format-specific-action-results), that means, some features like `Content negotiation` are not available and the produced `Content-Type` will be decided by the `HttpResults` implementation.
+Differently than the MVC-specific result types, the `HttpResults` will processed by a call to [IResult.ExecuteAsync](xref:Microsoft.AspNetCore.Http.IResult.ExecuteAsync%2A) and ***will not*** leverage the configured [Formatters](https://learn.microsoft.com/aspnet/core/web-api/advanced/formatting#format-specific-action-results), that means, some features are not available like `Content negotiation` where the produced `Content-Type` will be decided by the `HttpResults` implementation.

 The `HttpResults` can be useful when sharing code between both frameworks (Minimal APIs and Web API).